 Skift has published an article with the trends in experiential tourism for 2019.
 Guess what?
 Food Tourism activities were in the spotlight!
 Continue reading to know more!

 Tourists want more and more their journeys to be authentic and unique.
 Experiential tourism remains the ideal tool to meet this type of demand.

-The bet for 2019 is that the trends listed below will continue to influence experiential travel:
+The bet is that the trends listed below will continue to influence experiential travel:

 - Travel and Gastronomic activities

 - Influence of POP culture and media in the choice of destinations

 Travel and Gastronomy activities

 A complete experience that has attracted various profiles of travellers.
 With a sensory, emotional and social appeal, food tourism manages to meet demands ranging from new culinary skills to learn about local culture and entertainment.

 With the boom of social media and travel apps, the number of independent travellers has increased considerably.
 In search of authenticity, people have given preference for recommendations from local people in relation to restaurants, asked more information about the places they attend, and participate in activities that enable closer contact with the local community.